marvin-sh/marvin-sh.github.io/index.md

 layout: default
 ---

 Hi!
-I'm Marvin, mathematician and video game programmer.
-Below I've listed some of the projects I have been working on.
+My name is Marvin, mathematician and video game programmer.
+Below I have listed some of the projects I worked on.

 You can also find me here: &nbsp; [<i class="fab fa-github"></i> marvin-sh](https://github.com/marvin-sh) &nbsp; [<i class="fab fa-linkedin"></i> marvin-krauspenhaar](https://www.linkedin.com/in/marvin-krauspenhaar-463b72336/).